jennyhedley/digital-writing-2025/folio-requirements.md

    - Week 6 250 to 300 words (minimum) on previous student works considered in class
 5. Reflection
    - Your artist statement
-   - Reflection on the class and how your practice has developed (in final 500 word piece)
+   - Reflection on the class and how your practice has developed
    - Reflections on the class exercises weekly as specified in the class README.
    - Reflections on your developed creative work
 6. Presentation